taichi-dev/taichi_houdini/README.md

 # Taichi MPM Solver to Houdini

-A High-Performance Multi-Material Continuum Physics Engine as a Houdini extension.
+This repository is for embedding the existing [taichi-element](https://github.com/taichi-dev/taichi_elements), a High-Performance Multi-Material Continuum Physics Engine, as a Houdini extension.
+So that you can benefit from the both flexibility for preprocessing via Houdini and the high performance via the ti engine.

-## Instaling this plugin
+## Installing this plug-in
-### Using the Houdini "plugin" method (only for 17.5 and higher version)
+This plug-in only supports **the Python3 Houdini with version >=17.5**

-Create a folder named packages (if not existed) in your Houdini preferences folder.
+### Houdini "plug-in" method

-Copy the htoti.json file in this directory into the packages folder.
+- Create a folder named packages (if not existed) in your Houdini preferences folder.
-Edit the path for the environment variable $htotiLib to the Lib folder in this repo.
+- Copy the htoti.json file in this directory into the packages folder.

-### Editing Houdini.env file directly (TODO)
+- Edit the variable $htotiLib to the `Libs` folder of this repo.

-### Share the system or a self-created Python's site packages
+### Share the site packages of the system's Python or a self-created virtual environment
 Houdini ships with its own copy of Python, it's safer to use this copy, nonetheless, tedious to re-install every site packages.
 It's convenient to control the packages in the system Python's or a specific virtural environment and share it with Houdini's Python.
 You can achieve this by simply editing the $PYTHONPACKSPATH in the htoti.json file.
 The current version of Python with Houdini 18.5 is 3.7.4, hence we recommend installing the same version and use that to create a virtual environment, i.e.

 - Linux and Python3.7.4